 Unlike my quick pickled cabbage, which is on the softer side, this pickled cabbage remains crunchy as it's not exposed to a hot brine.
-Instead, this cabbage is slowly pickled in a delicious salty, sweet, and sour cold brine over a few days in a fridge.
-Sure, it takes longer to pickle, but the cabbage retains most of its crunch, stays plump, and tastes fresh.
+Instead, this cabbage is slowly pickled in a delicious sweet and mildly tangy cold brine over a couple of days in a fridge.
+It takes a little longer to pickle, but the cabbage retains most of its crunch, stays plump, and tastes fresh.
 I prefer this variation of pickled cabbage and make it more often than the quick pickled one or fermented cabbage - sauerkraut.
 It is superbly delicious, almost addictive.
-It's a great accompaniment to meats and a great addition to salads.
+It's a great accompaniment to meats and a great addition to various salads.

-The pickling brine used in this recipe is the secret to making this pickled cabbage so irresistibly delicious.
-It's perfectly salty, sweet, and sour at the same time.
-It reminds me of Thai food that emphasizes the perfect balance of sweet, salty, sour, and spicy, except that there is no spicy taste here.
-If you like spicy food, you can easily add a spicy component to this recipe.
+The pickling brine used in this recipe is the secret to making this pickled cabbage irresistibly delicious.
+It's perfectly sweet and tangy, with a gentle touch of saltiness.
+It reminds me of Thai food, which emphasizes the perfect balance of sweet, salty, sour, and spicy, except that there is no spicy taste here.
+You can easily add a spicy component to this recipe if you like spicy food—e.g., a pinch of cayenne pepper or a thinly sliced hot chili pepper.

 There are only a few basic ingredients required for this recipe: